sam-huckaby/crash-course-programming/GLOSSARY.md

 ### Repository
 A **repository** is a collection of code.
 You might be more familiar with a folder or directory on your computer.
 A repository is like a folder on your computer, it stores other files and folders.
 Now, maybe you're wondering: "Why not just call it a folder then?" and that would be a super good question.
 It turns out the reason is simple: time travel.
 You read that right.
 Git is a folder that allows you to time travel by creating **commits** that you can warp back to.
 It also creates a "multiverse" of sorts, because that one folder actually exists in alternate dimensions (called **branches**) where the things inside the folder are slightly different.

+### Checkout
+"Checking out" allows you to move the current state of your local **repository** to either match a branch or an exact moment in time when a commit was merged in.
+Checking out is basically time travelling.